 The newspaper explains this paradox thus: banks with a denser branch network tend to do better, so adding more branches is rewarded by more business.
 But it’s business on the bank’s terms, not necessarily the customer’s.
 It does not increase efficiency – it increases cost.
 And, as The Economist points out, banks’ response in general to customers using mobile phones for banking has been lacklustre, even though customers love it and tend to use it to keep in daily contact with their accounts.
 It’s a level of engagement that most panel providers would envy.

 All of which is to say that there are parallels here with our own industry.
-Here at Meaning, we’re just about to release the findings of the latest annual MR Software Survey, sponsored by Confirmit.
+Here at Meaning, we have just released the findings of the latest annual MR Software Survey, sponsored by Confirmit.
 In a sneak peek, Confirmit blogger Ole Andresen focuses on an alarming finding about the lack of smartphone preparedness among most research companies.

 But what interests me is the Big Data – both in The Economist’s report and our own.
 The former offered a fascinating glimpse into the way banks were using technology to read unstructured text and extract meaning, profiling some of the players involved and the relative strengths of different methods.
 This is technology which is improving rapidly and can already do a better job than humans.